BonesOfGiants/vault-plugin-secrets-nats/README.md

 # 🐞 Debugging

 The recommended way to debug this plugin is to use write unit tests and debug them as standard go tests.
-If you like to debug the plugin in a running Vault instance you can use the following steps:
+If you like to debug the plugin in a running OpenBao instance you can use the following steps:
   1. `just start`, this will create a vault, install the plugin and add some demo data
   2. `just read-demo-user` will then read credentials for the demo user
   3. Or you can use vault CLI to interact with the plugin